-Vapor degreasers are very efficient at removing soils from a variety of surfaces.
-And maintaining its efficient operation is relatively easy.
-One concern that arises with the use of vapor degreasers is the determination of when the solvent used in the degreaser is spent, which can mean that either the solvent is saturated with soil, or the solvent stabilizers have begun to acidify or “go acid”.
+Vapor degreasers are very efficient at removing soils from a variety of surfaces, and can remain efficient relatively easily.
+But the solvent in the degreaser can become spent, which happens when either the solvent is saturated with soil, or the solvent stabilizers have begun to acidify or “go acid”.
+Determining when this stage has been reached can be a concern.

 Soil Saturation Level